 What skills should you include on your marketing intern CV?
 If you want to impress the hiring manager, you need a diverse list featuring both hard and soft skills.
 If you studied marketing in college or in an evening class, you may already have a range of hard skills.
 These are the competencies that apply to the industry, such as SEO and data analysis.

-Of course, you also need to include some soft CV skills.
+Of course, you also need to include some soft skills.
 These are the talents that allow you to work well with other people, a trait that is vital in marketing.
 You might include things like communication, collaboration, creativity, and storytelling, for example.

 When you’re applying for an internship, the hiring manager will be eager to learn what qualifications you have.
 You should list your certificates in reverse chronological order on your resume.
 Include the school or college, the certification, and the years that you attended.
 You can also include any special awards or training you have completed.